danielringch/homebattery/docs/software/drivers.rst

 A power LUT can be created with the following steps:

-* connect a power measurement device between the AC side of the inverter an the wall socket
+* connect a power measurement device between the AC side of the inverter and the wall socket
-* connect the battery with a SOC > 60%
+* ensure that the battery has an SOC > 60%
-* set the inverter power using AhoyDTU Active Power control
+* set the inverter power using the AhoyDTU web interface and Active Power control
 * start at the desired inverter minimum relative power
 * wait until the inverter power has stabilized (takes a couple of seconds after a power change has been triggered)
 * add an entry to the power LUT with the relative power set in AhoyDTU and the real power measured at the wall socket